GovTechSG/adex-ug/Terms of Use/TOU.md

 c.
 Without prejudice to GovTech’s other rights, you warrant and represent that you have the necessary rights (and consent) to provide, upload, supply, and/or transmit data to or through the Service and that such data does not contain any malicious or unauthorised code, virus, trojan horse, worm, logic bomb or other software routine or hardware components designed to permit unauthorised access, to disable, erase, or otherwise harm software, hardware or data, or to perform any such actions.
 If you have any of your own terms concerning the data, you are to communicate these to the public sector agency in question.
 GovTech is not a consumer of the data, and shall not be bound by such terms.

 d.
 Any delay, failure or omission on the part of GovTech in enforcing any right, power, privilege, claim or remedy (“**Remedy**”), which is conferred under the Terms of Use or at law or in equity, or arises from any breach by you, shall not (a) be deemed to be or be construed as a waiver or variation of the Remedy, or of any other such Remedy, in respect of the particular circumstances in question, or (b) operate so as to bar the enforcement or exercise of the Remedy, or of any other such Remedy in any other subsequent instances.
 No waiver of any breach of the Terms of Use shall be deemed to be a waiver of any other or of any subsequent breach.
 Any waiver granted under the Terms of Use must be in writing and may be given subject to conditions.
 Such waiver under the Terms of Use shall be effective only in the instance and for the purpose for which it is given.

+e.
+Provisions of the Terms of Use which, expressly or by their nature, are intended to survive termination of the Terms of Use, will continue to apply in accordance with their terms.